PAN Byron Bay Visual Artists Networking Group

-Paul brings diverse cultural influences into his work, having created pottery and ceramics for the last 35 years.
-An unquenchable curiosity has led him to continually explore new styles of production and glazing with the result that many of his works are unique, exciting and very different.
+I bring diverse cultural influences into my work, having created pottery and ceramics for the last 35 years.
+An unquenchable curiosity has led me to continually explore new styles of production and glazing with the result that many of my works are unique, exciting and very different.

 I live near Bundjalong National Park.
 In my art animals and hybrid creatures are 'woven' into narratives in landscape settings on canvas or on paper.
 My sculptures are human/animal figures made from found objects, fabric, and wool, string, etc. which are woven or sewn.

 The mythology of various cultures that I have a connection to is a recent subject matter in my work.